Short-term gains from Airbnb costs rental market in the long run | Business Post

 Short-term gains from Airbnb costs rental market in the long run

-A new report has shown that fewer than 800 properties are available to rent outside Dublin, but an investigation by the Business Post has found many more short-term lets are available
+A new report has shown that fewer than 800 properties are available to rent outside Dublin, but an investigation by the Business Post has found many more short-term lets are on offer

 Killian WoodsBusiness reporter @killianwoods